chkatsaros/wsl-scripts/README.md

 ### Description

 **shut** is a script that utilizes the <code>shutdown.exe</code> windows command in order to shutdown the computer after given minutes.
-If the minutes given are less than 0 the shutdown process is canceled.
+If the minutes given are less than zero the shutdown process is canceled.
 If no argument is given an error message appears.

 ### How to execute